 The County is encouraged to work with Washington State Department of Ecology to identify ways to streamline permitting for certain resiliency strategies and update codes respectively to allow for improved implementation.
-This effort could include developing new shoreline environment designations for areas most vulnerable to sea level rise or coastal flooding and creating specific allowances or requirements to protect assets and increase resilience.
+This effort could include developing new shoreline environment designations or sea level rise hazard areas that could be overlayed for locations that are most vulnerable to sea level rise or coastal flooding and creating specific allowances or requirements to protect assets and increase resilience.
 Efforts should be made to streamline permitting requests that improve resilience in areas most affected by sea level rise, including raising structures.